Michael-Gibbons/OSB/docs/getting-started/installation.md

 npm init @shopify/app@latest -- --template=https://github.com/Michael-Gibbons/OSB
 ```

-This command will download the template.
+This command will download the template and prompt you for the name of your app.
+Once it's done, `cd` into the new directory.

 ---